Last Updated:

 Do LED Lights Attract Silverfish?

-Now that we know a little bit more about silverfish, let’s take a look at whether or not LED lights attract them.
-The short answer is no, LED lights do not attract silverfish any more than other types of light.
+The short answer is no; LED lights do not attract silverfish any more than other types of light.
 Silverfish like dark areas and so do not like light of any type.

 Silverfish aren’t attracted to light because they are looking for food.
-They are actually attracted to the humidity that is often found in bathrooms and laundry rooms.
-The moisture in these rooms provides the perfect environment for silverfish to lay their eggs and thrive.
+They are attracted to the humidity often found in bathrooms and laundry rooms.

 Do LED Lights Attract Bugs?

 There is no evidence to support the theory that LED lights attract other insects of any kind more than normal incandescent lights.
-While silverfish may be drawn to light, it is not necessarily because of LED light bulbs.

-LED lights emit less heat than normal bulbs – heat can also attract bugs.
-So, in a way, LED lights may actually help to keep bugs away from your home.
-Bugs also tend to navigate mainly using UV light and because LED lights emit little UV spectrum light again they are probably a better light source to keep unwanted pests away.
+Bugs also tend to navigate mainly using UV light, and because LED lights emit little UV spectrum light again, they are probably a better light source to keep unwanted pests away.

 Strong UV light is a deterrent for insects of all kinds as it damages their sensitive eyes.
-But not all LED lights are the same, some emit more UV spectrum light than others.
+But not all LED lights are the same; some emit more UV spectrum light than others.

 If you’re looking for an LED light that will help to keep bugs away, look for one that emits a strong UV spectrum light.